 Additionally, the interlibrary loan service (ILL), which allows the borrowing of books from libraries all over the United States (WORLDCAT), is available to all students, faculty, and staff for their research needs.
-Requests are made via a form online or via email [ill@tfc.edu].
+Requests are made using an online form or via email [ill@tfc.edu].
 Interlibrary loan services are advertised on the library website at https://tfc.edu/academics/library/.